Adam Housley: Notable coverage

-During the protests in August and November 2014 regarding the death of Mike Brown, Housley was one of the reporters for Fox on the scene in Ferguson, Missouri.
-He reported live as the fires were still burning on Florissant Avenue, and some of his tweets prompted viewers to donate money to local businesses whose property was damaged during the protests and subsequent fires.
+During the protests in August and November 2014 following the death of Michael Brown, Housley was one of the Fox News reporters on the scene in Ferguson, Missouri.
+He reported live as the fires were still burning on Florissant Avenue, and he used twitter to help prompt viewers to donate money to local businesses whose property was damaged during the protests and subsequent fires.

-Housley was one of the first reporters in the world on site for the December 2015 San Bernardino attack in San Bernardino.
+Housley was one of the first reporters on site for the December 2015 San Bernardino attack in San Bernardino.
 He and his crew obtained exclusive video of the shootout that ended with the gunmen, Rizwan Farook and Tashfeen Malik, being shot and killed by police.
 He also broke a number of major developments in the case, including the plan to charge an accomplice, Enrique Marquez Jr., with terror-related offenses, federal investigators looking for a missing hard drive, the FBI knew of terror connections early on, and Farook and Malik practiced at a local gun range.

 On August 23, 2018, Politico reported that Housley was leaving Fox News, due to his frustration with hard-news reporting being de-emphasized in favor of commentary regarding President Donald Trump.

-Winery owner
+Business owner

-After a career in baseball and news, Housley began running his family winery, Century Oak.
-They opened a tasting room in Napa called Housley Napa Valley.
+After a career in baseball and news, Housley helped to found Century Oak, his family's winery, in 2000.
+Housley's family had been involved in the wine grape growing business since 1969.
+The winery opened a tasting room in Napa named Housley Napa Valley in 2020.
+Housely and his wife, Tamera, established a Coffeehouse named Barnhouse Napa Brews on the same block in Napa in 2021.

 Personal life

-Housley married actress Tamera Mowry on May 15, 2011.
-Housley is president of his family's Century Oak Winery in Lodi, California.
-The couple welcomed their first child, son Aden, on November 12, 2012.
-The couple welcomed their second child, daughter Ariah, on July 1, 2015.

-In 2016, the couple competed and won the Celebrity Cupcake Wars on Food Network.
-Their jalapeño cornbread, chocolate cabernet and vanilla port cupcakes beat out three other teams for the title.
-The Housleys donated their winnings to the charity SnowballExpress.org, which helps children of fallen U.S. military members.
+Family

+Housley married American actress Tamera Mowry on May 15, 2011 on a vineyard in Napa, California.
+Mowry wore a wedding gown designed by Carolina Herrera and twin sister, actress Tia Mowry, served as the maid of honor.
+The event was attended by approximately 300 guests.
+They have two children together: a son named Aden John Tanner Housley (b.
+2012) and a daughter named Ariah Talea Housley (b.
+2015).

+TV Appearances with Tamera Mowry-Housley

+In 2016, Housley appeared on Celebrity Cupcake Wars and as his wife's teammate.
+They competed against AJ Michalka, Maria Menounos, and Greer Grammer.
+Their recipe won and was featured at a celebration for astronaut Scott Kelly and their.
+In honor of their win, the show donated $10,000 to their chosen charity, the Gary Sinise Foundation Snowball Express, which serves children of fallen American soldiers.

-In January 2021, the Housleys competed and won Celebrity Game Face, a television game show hosted by actor Kevin Hart on the E!.
-The couple donated their winnings to alainasvoice.org, the charity named in honor of their niece.
+In 2021, Housley and his wife competed on Celebrity Game Face, a celebrity game show hosted by Kevin Hart.
+They donated their winnings to the Alaina's Voice Foundation, a charitable organization founded by Housley's brother and sister-in-law Arik and Hannah, whose daughter Alaina Housley was a victim of the Thousand Oaks shooting.

+Thousand Oaks Shooting

 Housley's niece, Alaina Housley, was killed during the Thousand Oaks shooting on November 7, 2018.